he-yang/Excel-to-JSON/source/profeatures.md

 }]
 ```

+## Save As Filename

+The Save As Filename feature allows you to specify a custom filename for your JSON output file，when you click on the "Save As" botton after the conversion.
+When you enter a filename in this field, the converted JSON data will be saved with your specified name instead of the default name(excel-to-json.json).

+**Filename Requirements:**
+- Maximum length: 200 characters (excluding extension)
+- File extension will be automatically set to .json
+- Cannot start or end with dots (.) or spaces
+- Cannot use Windows reserved names (e.g., CON, PRN, AUX, etc.)
+- Cannot contain the following characters: < > : \ / | ? *

+**Example:**
+- Valid filenames: data.json, my_data.json, export_2024.json
+- Invalid filenames: .data.json, con.json, my:data.json

+**Support Platforms:**
+- Excel on Windows, yes
+- Web version of Excel on Office.com or Onedrive, yes
+- Excel for Mac, not supported
+  - If you are a Mac user, you can use Web version of Excel on Office.com or Onedrive.

 ## More features

 If you have subscribed, and would like to see more features, kindly please send us email at he.yang@wtsolutions.cn